About

 6

-I enjoy spending time outdoors — walking, hiking, or just being in green spaces — and I value promoting ways of interacting with nature.
+16. I enjoy spending time outdoors — walking, hiking, or just being in green spaces — and I value promoting ways of sustainable interactions with nature.
 (Attitude)

 1: I do not enjoy spending time in nature or promoting sustainable interactions.